Overdrive Interactive is a BrightEdge agency client and an agency co-marketing partner. Jeff Selig is Overdrive's VP of Earned Media and Analytics.

 These news and content apps should be a constant part of your social media marketing and content creation strategy.
 Use them to follow and participate in current conversations, understand how your users’ needs might be changing, and adapt quickly to help them.
 You should also consider using platforms like BuzzFeed, Medium, and Flipboard to publish or share your business content.

-Podcast listenership grew by 23% between 2015 and 2016.
-Its growth doesn’t seem to be slowing down.
+Podcast listenership grew by 23% between 2015 and 2016 and its growth doesn’t seem to be slowing down.
 For now, before the bubble bursts and while supply is relatively low, businesses should consider either creating their own podcasts or looking for sponsorship opportunities with relevant partners.

 76% of B2B marketers blog.
 It’s great for SEO, branding, content marketing, and sales.
 If your business doesn’t have a blog, these tools will help you develop and manage one, or find new mediums to publish your content.